Laguna1989/obsidian_notes/Learnings/books/Derby - Agile Retrospectives.md

 1. Set the stage
 	- Welcome and appreciation of peoples time
-	- restate the purpose and goalof the retro
+	- Restate the purpose and goal of the retro
 	- Set a clear time frame
-	- invest time in working agreements (values)
+	- Invest time in working agreements (values)
 2. Gather Data
-	- start with hard data: events, metrics, features, ...
+	- Start with hard data: events, metrics, features, ...
 	- Don't ignore feelings.
 They tell what is important to the team.
 And emotions will not go away
 3. Generate Insights
 	- Try to understand what has happened and why, based on the gathered data